qualisys/Real-Time-Protocol-Documentation/index.md

 --------------|-----------------|------------------
 4             | Size            | 8 bytes packet header + 12 bytes data frame header + the size of all the components and their headers.
 32-bit integer
 4             | Type            | Value = 3.
 32-bit integer
-8             | Time Stamp      | Number of microseconds from start, 64-bit integer.
-The time stamp value is not valid for the Analog and Force data frame components, they have their own timestamps in their component data.
+8             | Timestamp      | Number of microseconds from start, 64-bit integer.
+The timestamp value is not valid for the Analog and Force data frame components, they have their own timestamps in their component data.
 4             | Frame Number    | The number of this frame.
 The frame number is not valid for the Analog and Force data frame components.
 They have their own frame numbers within the component.
 32-bit integer.
 4             | Component Count | The number of data components in the data packet.
 32-bit integer.